-Included in intangible assets is an amount of KD 337 (31 December 2022: KD 256,615) that represents the carrying value of Build-Operate-Transfer (BOT) project for the construction of the car park and commercial complex of Kuwait International Airport.
-This was built on a leasehold land from the government of the State of Kuwait for 20 years which has expired in 2023.
-On 21 February 2024, the Group has received a letter from DGCA expressing their willingness to continue operating the project starting from 19 May 2023 to 18 May 2024.
+The Group had an agreement to operate a Built-Operate-Transfer (BOT) project for the construction of the car park and commercial complex of Kuwait International Airport.
+This was built on a leasehold land from the government of the State of Kuwait for 20 years which expired in May 2023.
+On 27 March 2024, the Group has signed the contract extension of the project with Directorate General of Civil Aviation of Kuwait ("DGCA") until 17 May 2024.
+On 1 May 2024, the Group received a letter from DGCA to continue operating the contract until 18 May 2025.
+DGCA is in the process of obtaining relevant approvals to formalize the extension.
 The Group's management remains confident that further extension of the contract is likely, and the final approval is a matter of finalizing various administrative formalities.